 Does it really take 10,000 operations to be an expert?

-In the space of self-mastery and professional development, there has long been an idea circulated about what this measure is – what it takes to become an official, bonified expert: a 1993 paper by Dr Anders Ericsson, in which he suggested that through committing 10,000 hours of deliberate practice, you can become an expert in almost any subject or field.
+In the space of self-mastery and professional development, there has long been an idea circulated about what this measure is – what it takes to become an official, bonified expert: a 1993 paper by Dr Anders Ericsson perpetuated the idea that by committing 10,000 hours of deliberate practice, a person can become an expert in almost any subject or field.

-Ericsson’s research picked up traction after it appeared in Talent is Overrated, a book which flipped the idea of inborn talents and natural ability on its head.
+This suggestion picked up traction after it was featured in Talent is Overrated, a book that flipped the idea that people are born with talent on its head.
 It argued that talent, in fact, could be achieved by almost anyone with a roadmap to mastery.
-Through his calculations, Dr. Ericsson had reduced mastery to a chunk of time, or, more precisely, twenty hours for fifty weeks a year for ten years.
+In his research, Dr Ericsson had reduced ‘mastery’ to a matter of time: twenty hours a week, fifty weeks a year for ten years.

 So, what does it take to become an expert in Laser Eye Surgery?

 A good example of this is the field of Laser Eye Surgery.
-Simply by visiting a few high street providers and independent clinics you’ll find a huge difference in the quality and experience of the surgeons operating in this space.
+A simple visit to a few high street providers and independent clinics will show that there is a huge difference in the quality and experience of the surgeons operating in this space.

 Here are five things to consider when assessing the experience, credentials, and suitability of a laser eye surgeon:

-- Have you had formal refractive surgery training?
-And are you a trained corneal specialist?
-Although it is not mandatory to undergo specialist training, the Royal College of Ophthalmologists (RCOphth) run a course, set out to the guidelines of the General Medical Council (GMC), which they recommend Laser Eye Surgeons to complete as an essential part of their development.
+The Royal College of Ophthalmologists (RCOphth) run a course, set out to the guidelines of the General Medical Council (GMC), which they recommend Laser Eye Surgeons complete as an essential part of their development.

-If you’re in doubt about which surgeon to choose, then you probably haven’t found the right one yet.
-Usually, when you find a surgeon with excellent credentials and experience, they’re also supported by word of mouth, hundreds of independent reviews, and of course, your gut instinct.
-It’s all of these factors, not just the number of operations, that combine to make a true expert laser eye surgeon.
+It is likely that, when you find a suitable surgeon with excellent credentials and experience, they will be supported by word of mouth, hundreds of independent reviews, and of course, your gut instinct.
+It’s all of these factors, not just the number of operations, that combine to make a true expert Laser Eye Surgeon.